jeromeberg/jeromeberg/README.md

 ## Hi, I'm Jerome 👋

 Computer science student at 42 Paris, building things with C, C++, and TypeScript.
-Mostly into web dev and embedded, but I also enjoy tinkering with hardware and devices such as Kinect, e-readers and old game consoles.
+Mostly into web dev and embedded systems, I also enjoy tinkering with hardware and devices such as Kinect, e-readers and old game consoles.

 ## Skills